gobwas/articles/instrumenting-go-components.en.md

 }
 ```

-If we continue to add instrumentation methods to our `Client`, we'll realise
+If we continue to add instrumentation methods to our `Client`, we'll realize
 soon that most of its code is related to instrumentation and not to the main
 functionality of the `Client` (which was just a single line with `doPing()`
 call).